flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 !!!include(gen/GET-api-v1-fbonline-tracked-links-linkId-.md)!!!
 !!!include(gen/POST-api-v1-fbonline-tracked-links.md)!!!
 !!!include(gen/PUT-api-v1-fbonline-tracked-links-linkId-.md)!!!

-### The `Folder` Entity
-Folders help to organize and share publications in your account between team members.
-Each account has a 'Home' folder without an id and any number of private folders.
-If the account has team features enabled then there might be shared folders - their content is visible to all team members.

-You can't manage folders via API, but only retrieve a list of folders in your account.

-!!!include(gen/GET-api-v1-fbonline-folders.md)!!!

 ### The `Custom Domain` Entity
 A custom domain is a great way to use your own (sub)domain name in your publication's URL.
 When you have at least one custom domain in your account all your publications must be assigned to at least one custom domain.